Irwinville, Georgia: Capture of Jefferson Davis

 A few months later, Irwinville became the site of the capture of Confederate President Jefferson Davis.
 Davis was on his way from the capital of the Confederacy at Richmond, Virginia to board a ship with his family and flee to safety in Cuba.
 Davis stopped at a hotel in Irwinville owned by Doctor G.E.
 White on the evening of May 9, 1865.
 There he conversed and socialized with the locals and no one had suspected that they were in the presence of a man of such esteem.
 Davis and his family moved to an encampment beside a nearby creek bed only a couple of miles from the hotel after they were done talking with the citizens of Irwinville and sometime in the early morning of May 10, the encampment was alarmed by the sound of gunfire.
 Davis tried to escape towards the creek wearing an overcoat and his wife had tied her scarf around his shoulders, due to a heavy rainstorm, but members of the First Wisconsin and Fourth Michigan Cavalry Regiments captured him.
 He was taken to Fortress Monroe, Virginia, and held for two years.
 J.B.
 Clements went on to claim in his book The History of Irwinville that had Davis revealed himself, the residents of Irwinville would have happily hidden him from the pursuing Union troops.
+Among those apprehended was Colonel William P. Johnston, the son of the late Albert Sidney Johnston, Confederate Postmaster General, John H. Reagan and Texas Confederate Governor, Francis R. Lubbock.

 Today a monument marks the spot of Davis' arrest.
 The monument is located at the Jefferson Davis Memorial Historic Site.
 There is a museum, picnic facilities, and hiking trails.
 There are also frequent Civil War reenactments near the park.